Virginia Commonwealth University offers nondegree admission for visiting students or those interested in receiving licensure.

 - Nondegree-seeking students must have a high school diploma or GED.
 Students currently in high school may apply to be an advanced scholar through the VCU Office of Admissions.

-In-person registration for classes that begin in the Spring 2019 semester will be open in October.
 You should bring two forms of valid, government-issued identification, along with the following:

 - New Student Data Form